junhoyeo/contract-wallet/README.md

 # Contract Wallet

-Basic Implementation of a Contract Wallet in Solidity.
+Basic Implementation of a Contract Wallet in Solidity.<br />
 The owner can transfer Ether/ERC20 and execute transactions via low-level calls.

+For more detailed usage, please read the [test code](https://github.com/junhoyeo/contract-wallet/blob/main/test/ContractWallet.ts).

 ## Transfer